The Musical Comedy Murders of 1940: Elsa Von Grossenknueten

 Elsa is the eccentric owner of the mansion and is the financial backer of many musicals.
 Elsa summons the group together in an attempt to find out who murdered her "friend" Bebe McAllister.
 She is extremely eccentric, and thinks that the idea of chasing after a killer is great fun.
 Her grandfather was a spy, and she claims that espionage runs in her blood.

 Michael Kelly

 Kelly is an undercover cop.
 Elsa appeals to him to help solve the mystery of the Stage Door Slasher, and Kelly at first pretends to be her butler.
 Kelly's tough, no-nonsense attitude puts him at odds with Elsa and the dramatic types that visit.
 He eventually reveals his identity as a New York police officer, much to Elsa's dismay.
-In the second act, he is kidnapped by an unseen figure and disappears into a secret passage, and is later found with his hands tied a gag in his mouth.
+In the second act, he is kidnapped by an unseen figure and disappears into a secret passage, and is later found with his hands tied and a gag in his mouth.
 Willie C. Carpenter was the first to play him.